rsdoiel/antenna/going_electric.md

 ---

-## Tesla insurance premiums are incresing at twice the market rate amid vandalism
+## Tesla insurance premiums are increasing at twice the market rate amid vandalism

 date: 2025-04-14, from: Electrek Feed